patrik-u/circles/New Instance Guide.md

 4. Set Collection ID to "config" and click Next.
 5. Set Document ID to "config"
 6. Add field with name "host_url" type "string" and as value set your project url (https://yourproject.com), if you set up a custom domain in Configuring Hosting then use that one otherwise use the url to firebase host url.
 Click save.

+#### Adding firebase rules

+1. Click on the Rules tab in the Firestore Database section.
+2. Copy the contents of `Firebase Database Rules.txt` that resides in the repository.
+Paste and replace the contents in the rules text box.
+3. Click on the Publish button to save the changes.

+#### Adding indexes

+1. Click on the Indexes tab and create the indexes mentioned in `Firebase Database Indexes.txt` that resides in the repository.

+Note that any missing indexes will show up as warnings in the developer console in the browser where you'll also get a convenient link to build them.
+Note that these links only show up when the specific database queries are made so don't rely on it to give all the indexes you need to build.

+#### Configuring storage

+Storage is used to store content like circle pictures and cover images.

+1. Click on "Storage" in the firestore console menu and click on "Get started".
+Click next  and then done in the popup.
+2. Click on the Rules tab and add the rules in `Firebase Storage Rules.txt` that resides in the respository.